The Vetter Rickman Connection 1973-76

 You can see in this picture a little piece of Windjammer windshield in place to guarantee that a stock Windjammer windshield would fit.

-I soon realized that such a bike based upon the Rickman frame would be too hard riding machine.
 About this time Derek Rickman paid a visit from England.

 This is how the Mystery Ship began

 Indianapolis had the closest road race track so I took our Honda-based show bike racing.
 Derek, of course, was right.
-The big, solid Rickman was a whole lot easier to ride than the smaller 250 Yamaha.
+The big, solid Rickman was a whole lot easier to ride than the smaller 250 Aermacchi.

 The next step was to build up a Kawasaki 903 version and race it, too.
 In those days, The AMA had a class of racing with very loose rules, calling it the "Cafe Class".
 The rules were so loose that there was no maximum engine size!
 I sent the Honda 750 and Kawasaki 903 engines to Russ Collins.
 My instructions were to "Make them as big and powerful as he could but be bulletproof."